CrazyChaoz/Arti-Facts/readme.md

 - `-d, --directory <DIR>`: Sets the working directory to share (default: current directory).
 - `-c, --config <FILE>`: Sets a custom config directory (default: `.arti-fact-config` in the current directory).
 - `-k, --key <HEX>`: Provide a 32-byte secret key in hexadecimal format (for persistent onion addresses).
+- `-v, --verbose`: Increase verbosity level (can be used multiple times).
+- `-s, --css <FILE>`: Path to a custom CSS file for the index page.
+- `-t, --tracking`: Enable visit tracking (saves visit counts in config directory).

 ## How It Works
 1. **Tor Client Initialization:** Starts a Tor client in the background.